| |

 by money (they receive a bounty for each plane shot down), patriotism or just the thrill of combat.

-One day, old friend Woody Jason (John Carroll) enlists.
+One day, old friend Woody Jason enlists.
 An arrogant, hot-shot aviator, he starts

 causing trouble immediately.
 When the Japanese raid the base, the enthusiastic new arrival goes